alpinebuster/meshlib/README.md

 [Learn more about](https://github.com/Microsoft/vcpkg) `vcpkg`

 #### Installing the local build
-\note The following steps will require approximately 40 GB of disk space.
+The following steps will require approximately 40 GB of disk space.

  1. **Clone the Submodules**:
 ```cmd